Skip to content

 var_dump($data['success'] ?? false);

-• <key_secret> — the secret key from your dashboard (not the dashboard admin key)
+• <key_secret> is the secret key from your dashboard, not the dashboard ADMIN_KEY.
+Mixing these up is the most common setup mistake.

-• <captcha_token> — the token generated by the widget
+• <captcha_token> is the token from the widget (the cap-token form field or e.detail.token).

 json